-School name:
+Academy:

-Name of Tutor group:
+Name of child: Tutor group:

-child: Medical

-diagnosis

-or

-condition:
+Medical diagnosis or condition:

+Medication

-Medication currently
+currently

 prescribed:

-Describe

-medical needs and give
+Describe medical need and give details of child's ds

-details of

-child's

-symptoms and t

-triggers:
+symptoms au triggers: nd

-medication,

-dose, method

-of

-administration when to be ,
+Name of medication, dose, method of administration when to be taken, side effects, continuications: on,

-taken, side

-effects, contra +

-indications:

-What

-What constitutes an

-emergency,

-and the action

-to be taken if
+What constitutes a emergency, and the action to be taken if this occurs: n

-this occurs:

-Can the If no, please outline any additional training
+Can the medication be self-administered If no, please outline any additional training information which will be required:

-medication be

-self-

-administered? :

 Policy Status: Approved Ref.
-HS2 Page 19 of 21
+HS2 Page 18 of 20

 Daily care requirements: Storage of medication: Arrangements for school visits: (Please state any specific needs for residential visits) Please refer to the Federation's Educational Visits Policy should you require further information.
-Staff member(s) with responsibility and training required (if applicable) \neg Headteacher's It is agreed that Individual Medic Date: Signed: this child will receive the above listed medication as directed in this S Print name: (The Headteacher/He ad of Setting/Named Member of Staff) involved with my upil agreement medical information contained in this plan may be shared with indi y child's care and education (this includes individual emergency se I must notify the Academy of any changes in writing. fessional agreement information is accurate and up to date
+Staff member(s) with responsibility and training required (if applicable) Headteacher's a It is agreed that Individual Medic Date: this child will receive the above listed medication as directed in thi S Signed: Print name: ad of Setting/Named Member of Staff) involved with my upil agreement medical information contained in this plan may be shared with indi child's care and education (this includes individual emergency se I must notify the Academy of any changes in writing • fessional agreement (if applicable) information is accurate and up to date.